-- Principle 1 that all shareholders should be treated equally, provides that "[e]xcept with the consent of the Executive, neither the offeror nor any person acting in concert with it may make any arrangements with shareholders or enter into arrangements to purchase or sell securities of the offeree company, or which involve acceptance of an offer, either during an offer or when an offer is reasonably in contemplation or for six months after the close of such offer if such arrangements have favourable conditions which are not to be extended to all shareholders." - 2.
+Rule 25 of the Takeovers Code, which reflects the provision in General Principle 1 that all shareholders should be treated equally, provides that "[e]xcept with the consent of the Executive, neither the offeror nor any person acting in concert with it may make any arrangements with shareholders or enter into arrangements to purchase or sell securities of the offeree company, or which involve acceptance of an offer, either during an offer or when an offer is reasonably in contemplation or for six months after the close of such offer if such arrangements have favourable conditions which are not to be extended to all shareholders."

 It follows from Rule 25 that special deals are generally not permitted unless the Executive provides the requisite consent.
 The Notes to Rule 25 set out a number of specific scenarios under which the Executive may grant such consent.
 In practice the Executive has encountered some issues in respect of applications for consent to transactions that constitute special deals but are not explicitly covered by the Notes to Rule 25.
 The Executive has sought the Takeovers Panel's guidance in this regard.